voltrue2/mesh-link/README.md

 ## nodeExists(address, port)

-Returns a boolean to indicate if asked mesh node exists or not
+Returns a boolean to indicate if asked mesh node exists or not.

 |Argument|Required|Data Type|Explanation   |
 |:-------|:------:|:--------|:-------------|